Our Organization & People

 Lynnae Hentzen, Board Treasurer, Born and raised in Iowa, Lynnae attended college in Denver and the Philippines followed by a journey through S.E.
 Asia and Europe before finishing her B.A. in Sociology at Iowa State University.
 She earned her M.B.A. at Keller Graduate School of Management in Chicago.
 Lynnae spent ten years in Chicago as an educator/analyst for the Illinois Supreme Court.
 Lynnae co-founded the non-profit Center on Sustainable Communities (COSC) and served as it’s initial Executive Director from 2005 – 2011 and continues to serve on the Executive Board as President.
 She also hosts a weekly radio show called Green City on local favorite KFMG and manages the family owned business Hentzen Properties.

-Kay Schiller, Design Committee Chair.
+Kay Schiller, Acting Board Secretary and Design Committee Chair.
 Kay grew up Yankton, South Dakota and has a BA in Mass Communication/Advertising from the University of South Dakota.
 Her professional experience encompasses museum marketing and public relations, museum retail operations, museum retail consulting; educational fund raising; and corporate advertising.
 Kay and her daughter, Meredith Wells, created their business, MōMere, in 2009 and opened their storefront in The Historic Valley Junction in November 2013.
 Their business has since expanded and relocated in October 2016 just down the street to 201 5th Street.
 Kay also has a son and a granddaughter.
 She loves sewing, designing and product development, and spending time with her family.

 Paris Boehm, Economic Vitality Chair, is an advocate for sustainable local economic development.
 A proud Historic Valley Junction resident since 2011, Principal of Mindful Matters, LLC and a licensed NAR GREEN® REALTOR®since 2007; she found simpatico with Keller Williams Realty GDSM in 2012.
 During 18 years in public education; with a focus on ESL, Dual Language, Service Learning and Communities in Schools, she found her heart was in Middle School.
 Her alma maters include Minot State University 1988, B.S.
 Elementary Ed., K-8 and the University of New Mexico 1999, M.A.
 Ed.
 Admin.
 K-12.
 She serves on the Center On Sustainable Communities Builder Advisory Council, the collaborative Age-Friendly Greater Des Moines initiative and is an AARP Life Reimagined® Guide.
 Paris’ grandson Ryker is the love of her life!